Bile: What is it?

 Intermittent Fasting

 Every time you eat, your gallbladder will release bile.
-By taking breaks from eating, this allows more time for bile to become concentrated.
+Taking breaks from eating, allows more time for bile to become concentrated.

 Additionally, this fasting period boosts liver health by allowing more time for detoxification processes to occur.
 By adding in the hydration practices outlined above, you go a long way in improving liver and gallbladder function.